 But vascularization of vertebrae is itself highly variable, and it is common for the pattern of vertebrae with and without external vascular foramina to be random.
-For example, in a juvenile specimen of the crocodilian Tomistoma, only about half of the first 13 caudal vertebrae have vascular foramina on each side, and they is not the same vertebrae on each side (Figure 2).
+For example, in a juvenile specimen of the crocodilian Tomistoma, only about half of the first 13 caudal vertebrae have vascular foramina on each side, and they are not the same vertebrae on each side (Figure 2).

 Figure 2.
 Proximal tail skeleton (first 13 caudal vertebrate) of LACM Herpetology 166483, a juvenile specimen of the false gharial Tomistoma schlegelii.
 A: close-up of caudal vertebrae 4-6 in right lateral view, red circles highlighting vascular foramina: none in Ca4, two in Ca5 and one in Ca6.
 B: right lateral view.
 C: left lateral view.
 In right lateral view, vascular foramina are apparent in the centra of caudal vertebrae 5-7 and 9-11; they are absent or too small to make out in vertebrae 1-4, 8 and 12-13.
-In left lateral view, vascular foramina are apparent in the centra of caudal vertebrae 4-7 and 9; they are absent or too small to make out in vertebrae 1-3, 8, and 10-13.
+In left lateral view, vascular foramina are apparent in the centra of caudal vertebrae 1-3, 8, and 10-13.
 Caudal centra 5-7 and 9 are therefore vascularised from both sides; 4 and 10-11 from one side only; and 1-3, 8 and 12-13 not at all.